afruehstueck/tileGAN/README.md

   cd hnswlib/python_bindings
   python setup.py install
   ```
- * run `python tileGAN_server.py`
+ * Run `python tileGAN_server.py`
- * the server process will start, then tell you the IP to connect to.
+ * The server process will start, then tell you the IP to connect to.

 ### Setup client
  * Install Qt for Python.
 The easiest way to do this is using [conda](https://www.anaconda.com/distribution/#download-section): `conda install -c conda-forge qt pyside2`